BlackDragonBE/CampaignNotesWebsite/README.md

 # D&D Campaign Website Generator

-This project automatically generates a static website from your Obsidian vault containing D&D campaign notes.
-It converts Obsidian-flavored markdown files with `[[internal links]]` into a structured HTML website with navigation and cross-references.
+This project automatically generates a static website from campaign notes stored in an Obsidian vault.
+See this repository for an example: https://github.com/BlackDragonBE/CampaignNotes

 ## Features